 Bermuda: Offshore Business Sectors

-Every International Offshore Financial Centre has developed its own specialisations, and in Bermuda's case it is insurance that stands out; mutual fund management is also strong, assisted by the existence of the Bermuda Stock Exchange.
+Every international offshore financial centre has developed its own specialisations, and in Bermuda's case it is insurance that stands out.
+Mutual fund management is also strong, aided by the existence of the Bermuda Stock Exchange.

-There has also been strong development in the trust management sector, fed particularly by an exodus of assets from Hong Kong when the territory reverted to Chinese rule.
+There has also been considerable development of the trust management sector, fed particularly by an exodus of assets from Hong Kong when the territory reverted to Chinese rule.

-International banks were conspicuous by their absence due to the Government's policy of excluding non-domestic banks; then HSBC was allowed to buy the Bank of Bermuda in 2003.
+For many years, international banks were conspicuous by their absence, due to the government's policy of excluding non-domestic banks; then in 2003 HSBC was allowed to buy the Bank of Bermuda.
 However local banks provide adequate services, and there has been a substantial development of 'fringe' financing activities along with securities trading, and most recently a surge in Internet financial services.

 This section of the lowtax.net site describes the most important types of offshore business activity carried out from the island.